RIR360/Clean-New-Tab/README.md

 # Clean-New-Tab
-Custom "New Tab" extension for Google Chrome browser.
+Custom "New Tab" extension designed for Chromium browser.
+(Google Chrome)
+## Features
+* Time and Date
+* Changes background on each refresh
+* Common links section
+* Visited indicator system for links
+* Can remember visited status with localstorage
+## Preview
+## Screenshots